 Enter capital gains (losses) specially allocated to the partnership as a partner in other partnerships and from estates and trusts on Schedule D, line 4 or 9, whichever applies.
-Enter capital gains (losses) of the partnership that are specially allocated to partners directly on line 4d, 4e(1), 4e(2), 4e(3), or 7 of Schedules K and K-1, whichever applies.
-See How Income Is Shared Among Partners in the Instructions for Form 1065 for more information.
+Enter capital gains (losses) of the partnership that are specially allocated to partners directly on line 8, 9a, or 11 of Schedule K. See How Income Is Shared Among Partners in the Instructions for Form 1065 for more information.

-Note: For more information, see Pub.
+Note.
+For more information, see Pub.
 544, Sales and Other Dispositions of Assets.